 Kelty Reva 45 pack for women is a part of a new series launched recently.
-The pack comes with a couple of unique features which you will not find in any other pack currently on the market.
+The pack comes with a couple of unique features that you will not find in any other pack currently on the market.
 It offers an adjustable torso length through Kelty’s PerfectFIT system, and a new Kinesis hip belt concept.

 Stand out features & benefits